ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

   ![Stopping at the Breakpoint](images/introduction/continue_button.jpg)

 To the right of the `Continue` button are more buttons for navigating the code while the program is running.
-Unlike the `Continue` button.
-The `Step Into` button or `F11` key advances your program one line of code at a time.
+Unlike the `Continue` button, the `Step Into` button or `F11` key advances your program one line of code at a time.
 This can be very useful when trying to diagnose programming errors.

   ![Stepping into code](images/introduction/stepping_into.jpg)